LGBTQ and Addiction: How Addiction Affects The LGBTQ Community

 Coming Out

-Many individuals in the LGBTQ community remain “in the closet” out of fear of judgment and discrimination from family, friends, and close support systems.
+Many individuals in the LGBTQIA+ community remain “in the closet” out of fear of judgment and discrimination from family, friends, and close support systems.
 The culminating pressure of secrecy and living a double life can become frustrating, anxiety-provoking, and lonely.
 Individuals may use substances to cope with this loneliness and fear of being outed.

 Fostering connection and community and safe spaces can be very important.
-Historically there have been a number of LGBTQ and gay communities around the country such as West Hollywood in Los Angeles and Greenwich Village in New York City that cater exclusively to the LGBTQ community.
+Historically there have been a number of LGBTQIA+ and gay communities around the country such as West Hollywood in Los Angeles and Greenwich Village in New York City that cater exclusively to the LGBTQIA+ community.
 For those who have faced prejudice, these areas can provide solace and escape where people can find a welcoming environment.
 However as with many communities frequent partying and regular use of substances can increase risks for substance use disorder.

 Discrimination & Social Stigma

-Even though much work has been done to combat discrimination, it’s still common for LGBTQ members to face prejudice, social stigma, homophobia and transphobia.
-There are those that may face discimination and lack family support, and others who are faced with the stressors of being surrounded by homophobia and bullying by friends, acquaintances, strangers, and relatives.
-In addition, people in the LGBTQ community are also at a higher risk of workplace harassment and hate crimes.
+Even though much work has been done to combat discrimination, it’s still common for LGBTQIA+ members to face prejudice, social stigma, homophobia and transphobia.
+There are those that may face discrimination and lack family support, and others who are faced with the stressors of being surrounded by homophobia and bullying by friends, acquaintances, strangers, and relatives.
+In addition, people in the LGBTQIA+ community are also at a higher risk of workplace harassment and hate crimes.
 While numerous states have passed laws that prohibit discrimination based on sexual orientation and gender identity, there are still prejudices in regards to housing, employment, and social services.
 Those in same-sex relationships can also find it difficult to find adequate health coverage for their significant others due to employer discrimination.
 As a result of these external factors, these individuals may turn to substances to cope with the challenges they face and become hesitant to find treatment.

 Co-Occurring Disorders

-Taking the above factors into consideration, in conjunction with substance use, LGBTQ individuals are more likely to experience depression, anxiety, PTSD, and other mental health disorders.
+Taking the above factors into consideration, in conjunction with substance use, LGBTQIA+ individuals are more likely to experience depression, anxiety, PTSD, and other mental health disorders.
 They are also more likely to experience suicidal thoughts, and attempts as a result from a co-occurring mental disorder that may have led to substance use, or that continually perpetuates it.
 When seeking out treatment for yourself or a loved one with a co-occurring disorder, it’s important to find treatment that will treat both disorders simultaneously.
 If not treated, this can cause a higher risk of relapse.

-Resources & Getting Help
+LGBTQIA+ Addiction Treatment & Getting Help

 Reaching out for support can be the hardest thing you can do.
 It’s also the first step towards healing.
-If you or a loved one identify as LGBTQ and are suffering from substance use disorder or mental health issues, you are not alone.
+If you or a loved one identify as LGBTQIA+ and are suffering from substance use disorder or mental health issues, you are not alone.
 Help is available.

 We’re Coming Out About LGBT And Substance Abuse